Top 40 Greatest Music Albums by oldehamme

 • #Sponsored

 With the Balkanization of the album form that's occurred in the age of iTunes, it's easy to forget how many albums were crafted as units, even if they're ultimately comprised of individual songs.
 Led Zeppelin considered themselves an album band and never issued any of these classics as a single -- even, perversely, "Stairway to Heaven."
 The very structure of the album (two uptempo rockers+one acoustic interlude+one side-ending epic, repeat) demands respect for the order.
 And if the album had only consisted of "Black Dog," "Rock and Roll," "The Battle of Evermore," "Stairway to Heaven," "Misty Mountain Hop," "Four Sticks," and "Goin' to California," it would deserve a high place on this list.
 But then they added "When the Levee Breaks."
-And here we are.
 [First added to this chart: 03/14/2013]

 Year of Release: